JoinMarket-Org/joinmarket-clientserver/docs/SNAP.md

 ## Snapcraft store

-At some point, JoinMarket will probably become available on the Snapcraft store.
-At which point, installing will be as easy as `snap install joinmarket` without the need to run the build process.
+The "edge" version of JoinMarket can be install from the Snapcraft store with `snap install --edge joinmarket`.
+The "edge" is based off of the latest code in the master branch of github.

 # Usage